-Las Vegas is an incredible place to visit and makes for a great couples vacation; whether it’s a weekend trip or week away.
+Las Vegas is an incredible place to visit and one of the best honeymoon destinations in the US; whether it’s a weekend trip or a week away.
 But what are the best things to do in Las Vegas for couples?

 We asked these Vegas experts and travel bloggers for their thoughts on the most romantic things to do in Vegas to help you plan your next trip.